OGGM/oggm.github.io/research.md

 header-img: "img/backgrounds/members.jpg"
 ---

-With a few notable exceptions, **OGGM development is generally not funded**.
-However, many funded research projects make use of OGGM to generate new knowledge, which often feeds back into the community — either in the form of computer code, documentation, tutorials, or simply shared expertise!

-Below is a non-exhaustive list of past and current research projects related to OGGM (that we are aware of).
-[Click here](https://github.com/OGGM/oggm.github.io/issues/248) if you’d like to add your own!
+Below is a non-exhaustive list of past and current research projects where OGGM is used.
+We are not aware of all of them!
+[Click here](https://github.com/OGGM/oggm.github.io/issues/248) if you’d like to add your own.

 {% assign projects = site.data.projects | sort:"dates" | reverse %}